 Implications

 We know that loss of meaningful objects (Phenice and Griffore 2013) or loss of important habitats (Angus et al. 2005; Sury, Burns and Brodaty 2013) can have negative consequences for individuals.
-Coward and Gamble (2008) made a challenge for researchers ‘to investigate the cognitive mechanisms behind human engagement with material culture-.
+Coward and Gamble (2008) made a challenge for researchers ‘to investigate the cognitive mechanisms behind human engagement with material culture’.
 Research suggests a range of benefits to mental health service users or those undergoing neurological rehabilitation when handling for example and discussing museum artefacts (Ander et al. 2013).
 They include emotional benefits, such as developing a sense of belonging, sensory/aesthetic benefits, and benefits to identity formation.

 However, the paucity of research into the material engagement with the world with people who have neurodevelopmental differences is stark.
 This needs to be addressed by researchers, academic institutions and research funders.
 There are differences in the language used by different disciplines to discuss material culture, which can create problems in gathering and discussing research in related fields (Buse, Martin and Nettleton 2018).
 We need to better understand the experiences and values that people derive from familiar places (Jones 2017) and objects (Hartley, Fisher and Fletcher 2020; Wallendorf and Arnould 1988).
 We know it is important for numerous sections of society including homeless people (Kiddey 2017), young musicians in socially deprived areas (Lashua et al, 2009) and refugee communities (Hamilakis 2018; Holtorf, Pantazatos and Scarre 2018).
 This paper proposes that it is also of importance for those with ASC.

+There is now a large literature on community-led design and the benefits of art for the public.
+There may be some careful thought and planning required to balance the needs different sections of the community, for example potential tensions between those who value of prioritise social aspects of engagement with those who are more interested in patterns, detail or visual aspects of the environment.
+In some countries there is an increased focus on involving the public in museum programming and built heritage conservation.
+Careful consideration should be given to how we support those who are drawn to these careers because of their skills in visual/pattern analysis but who may be less interested in the social aspects of this work.
+Further research could usefully explore how to integrate these different perspectives and needs to enable an inclusive and integrated approach.

 Inclusivity